navya/Kalam/README.md

 	Now you can run the program from kalam executable inside app folder.
 	Make changes in the app/resources/default_app(linux) and app/Kalam.app/Contents/Resources/default_app (Mac) to see changes in realtime and run sync_app_with_source-platform.sh before pushing
-	More Powerful build process coming
+	IMPORTANT: Manually delete the courses folder generated in the default_app when you upload via FTP More Powerful build process coming

+##Why is NodeModules folder in the sources:
+	Well the nodemodules currently in use are js only modules so distributing it along with the source and app does not require npm to be installed.
+Its not that large actually and most useless files have been deleted.

 ##Contributions :
 Please test and open a issue.
 Before Working on anything major, please check if its already being worked upon.